Eleanor Anne Ormerod: Recognition

-Virginia Woolf wrote a story Miss Ormerod in 1924 that was based on her life.
+Virginia Woolf wrote an essay about her entitled Miss Ormerod in 1924.
 Ormerod's portrait hangs at the foot of the main south-east stair in Old College, University of Edinburgh, proudly proclaiming her as Edinburgh's first woman honorary graduate.
 In 2017, the University of Edinburgh named their research cloud computing service Eleanor' after her.

 Ormerod's name was also commemorated, along with a series of other biologists, in the name of the RepRap Ormerod 3D printer.